Murder of Jordan Edwards: Responses

 A vigil was held at Edwards's school on the evening of May 1, 2017.
 A lawyer for Edwards's family demanded the arrest of Oliver.

 Public and media reaction compared Edwards's death to the killings of other young black children by police officers.
 Reactions also noted the discrepancy between the original police account of the incident stating that the vehicle carrying Edwards had backed up aggressively toward the officers, and the body cam video showing the vehicle pulling away from the officers.
 Thousands of people began using the hashtag #jordanedwards on social media in response to the shooting.
 The American Civil Liberties Union's division in Texas tweeted, "We need answers. @BalchSpringsPD should immediately release footage of #JordanEdwards shooting. #BlackLivesMatter".
 Shaun King published an article in the New York Daily News calling for the arrest of Oliver.
 A local protest rally was postponed at the request of Edwards's family.

+Popular culture

+In the 2020 short film Two Distant Strangers in which a Black American is repeatedly killed by a police officer whilst stuck in a time loop, a list of Black Americans killed during police interactions is included at the conclusion of the film.
+Edwards' name is included in the list, alongside others including Botham Jean and Tamir Rice.